q2community/q2-modding-api.github.io/docs/Home.md

 ### memory

-🍦✨ Any memory allocated from your mod should always go through the [[tagged memory allocator|tagged-memory]].
+🍦✨ Any memory allocated from your mod should always go through the [tagged memory allocator](tagged-memory).
 This allows the engine to properly clean up memory if anything unexpected happens.
 You won't suffer any major consequences by using regular heap memory, but anything especially long term should be allocated using the above imports.

 ### handle / pointer